matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 Or even: He is a past-master in the art of putting the witness at ease.

-So here now I think we should part ways with Holmes.
-I think it is OK to be nice to your coworkers as well as your stakeholders, but the point I want to make is that Holmes has a social IQ.
+So now here I think we should part ways with Holmes.
+I think it is OK to be nice to your coworkers as well as your stakeholders, but the point that I want to make is that Holmes has a social IQ.
 He has a set of social skills, and he is making choices about when to use them.
 All of the other things that have to do with being an excellent detective or an excellent programmer are really orthogonal to these social skills.

 And so you could, as Holmes does to victims and even to criminals ...

-[Time 0:30:47]
+[Time 0:30:46]

 ```
 slide title: BE NICE

 [ Photo of a sign on a wooden post next to a trail with some kind of
-drawing of a hiker on it. ] ```
+drawing of a hiker on it. ]
 ```

 ... you could be nice.
 And you should be nice.